-Additional or more stringent criteria might be required based on known toxicities of the study drug(s) or expected risks of the study intervention(s).
+Additional or more stringent criteria might be required based on known toxicities of the study drug(s) or repected risks of the study intervention(s).
 Inclusion and exclusion criteria, monitoring, and antiretroviral therapy (ART) restart criteria might differ in children depending on age.
-ART-antiretroviral therapy.
-Baseline CD4 counts of 2350 cells per μL might be considered. †Based on FDA-approved HIV RNA quantification assay. ‡ Latent tuberculosis infection discussed in the text. \$0 ther malignancies discussed in the text.
-QDefined as single key mutations or an accumulation of minor mutations that result in resistance to entire respective drug classes. ||Symptoms include, but are not limited to, unintentional weight loss (>5-10% of the pre-ATI bodyweight), otherwise unexplained persistent fever (>100.4°F/38°C), persistent night sweats, persistent diarrhoea, oral candidasis and generalised by mphadenopathy.
-Largely dependent on the CD4 entry criteria; a sufficiently large delta between the entry value versus CD4 measurement for ART resumption should be ensured. ††12-16 weeks of uncontrolled viraemia, with HIV RNA of more than 100.000 copies per mL; it might be acceptable in studies inwhich a stable viral set point is a primary endpoint.
+ART- antiretroviral therapy.
+"Baseline CD4 counts of #350 cells per μL might be considered. #Based on FDA-approved HIV RNA quantification assay.
+E Latent tuberculosis infection discusse in the text.
+SOther malignancies discussed in the text. @Defined as single key mutations or an accumulation of minor mutations that result in resistance to entire respective drug classes.
+[Symptoms include, but are not limited to, unintentional weight loss (>5-10% of the pre-ATI bodyweight), otherwise unexplained persistent fiver (>100.4F/38C), pensistent night sweats, pensitent diarthose, oral candidasis and genealised y mphadenopathy.
+Largely dependent on the CD4 entry criteria; a sufficiently large delta between the entry value versus CD4 measurement for ART resumption should be ensured. †112-16 weiss of uncontrolled viruemia, with HIV RNA of more than 100 000 copies per mL; it might be acceptable in studies in which a stable viral set point is a primary endpoint.

-Figure 2-13 Consensus recommendations of the July 9, 2018 forum held at the Ragon Institute of MGH, MIT and Harvard, Cambridge, MA, USA.
-From (2).
+Figure 2-16 Consensus recommendations of the July 9, 2018 forum held at the Ragon Institute of MGH, MIT and Harvard, Cambridge, MA, USA.
+From (3).

-Specifically, the eligibility criteria recommended in Julg, et al. (2) and proposed by the HVTN 804/HPTN 095 team, help ensure that the risks of hepatic, renal, and cardiac morbidity and mortality observed in SMART are substantially reduced, as individuals are only eligible for treatment interruption if they have no active or chronic hepatitis B; no active hepatitis C; no evidence of other significant liver disease; no significant or unstable cardiac or cerebrovascular disease; and no evidence of HIV-related renal disease or moderate-to-severe reduction in eGFR.
+Specifically, the eligibility criteria recommended in Julg et al (3) and proposed by the HVTN 805/HPTN 093 team help ensure that the risks of hepatic, renal, and cardiac morbidity and mortality observed in SMART are substantially reduced, as individuals are only eligible for treatment interruption if they have no active or chronic hepatitis B, no active hepatitis C, no evidence of other significant liver disease, no significant or unstable cardiac or cerebrovascular disease, and no evidence of HIV-related renal disease or moderate-to-severe reduction in estimated glomerular filtration rate (eGFR).

-Eligibility and ART re-initiation criteria and the frequency and type of monitoring also address the HIV-related morbidity and mortality observed in the SMART trial.
-These safety features include eligibility only after an extended period of virologic suppression on ART; requirement that volunteers on Non-nucleoside reverse transcriptase inhibitors (NNRTI)-based ART regimens switch to short-acting antiretrovirals (Protease Inhibitor [PI]- or Integrase Strand Transfer Inhibitor [INSTI]-based ART regimens) in order to prevent emergence of ART-resistant HIV; that volunteers have neither a history of AIDS-defining illness nor of specified HIV-associated conditions; eligibility only at higher baseline CD4+ T-cell counts (note that Julg, et al. (2) recommends \geq 500 or \geq 350 cells/mL, depending on a range of factors); ART re-initiation for any symptomatic HIV disease, CD4+ T-cell counts < 350 cells/mL, or HIV RNA \geq 1,000 copies/mL for 4 weeks; and initial monitoring weekly and then biweekly, including CD4+ T-cell counts, viral load, and psychosocial experiences.
+Eligibility and ART re-initiation criteria and the frequency and type of monitoring also reduce the risks of HIV-related morbidity and mortality observed in the SMART trial.
+These safety features include eligibility only after an extended period of virologic suppression on ART; requirement that volunteers on NNRTI-based ART regimens switch to short-acting antiretrovirals (Protease Inhibitor [PI]- or Integrase Strand Transfer Inhibitor [INSTI]-based ART regimens) in order to prevent emergence of ART-resistant HIV; requirement that volunteers have neither a history of AIDS-defining illness nor of specified HIV-associated conditions; eligibility only at higher baseline CD4+ T-cell counts; ART reinitiation for any symptomatic HIV disease, CD4+ T-cell counts < 350 cells/mL, or HIV RNA \geq 1,000 copies/mL for 4 weeks; and initial monitoring weekly and then biweekly, including CD4+ T-cell counts, viral load, and psychosocial experiences.

 The evidence that post-SMART changes in ATI trial design have, in fact, limited the risks of treatment interruption, is growing.
-For example, Huiting, et al. (73) demonstrated that among 22 participants who initiated ART in early HIV infection and then underwent a 16-week treatment interruption followed by reinitiation of ART, there were no significant differences between pre- and post-ATI CD4+ or CD8+ T-cell counts or percentage and no significant differences in reservoir markers, including HIV DNA, cell-associated RNA, and replication-competent HIV (see Figure 2-14).
+For example, Huiting et al (93) demonstrated that among 22 participants who initiated ART in early HIV infection and then underwent a 16-week treatment interruption followed by reinitiation of ART, there were no significant differences between pre- and post-ATI CD4+ or CD8+ T-cell counts or percentage and no significant differences in reservoir markers, including HIV DNA, cell-associated RNA, and replication-competent HIV (see Figure 2-17).